Margot Robbie: Career

-2008–2015: Early work, Neighbours and breakthrough
+2008–2012: Early work and Neighbours

 Robbie's first acting roles came when she was in high school.
 She starred in two low-budget independent thriller films, called Vigilante and I.C.U., both released years later.
 She described the experience of being on a film set as "a dream come true".
 She made her television debut in a 2008 guest role as Caitlin Brentford in the drama series City Homicide and followed this with a two-episode arc in the children's television series The Elephant Princess, in which she starred alongside Liam Hemsworth.

-With agent encouragement at the time and as Robbie recalled on The Graham Norton Show, she called Freemantle Media on a daily basis and this, "One day, I got put through, by accident to the casting director for Neighbours" she said, "I'm in town working on something".
-The casting director asked how old she was, "seventeen" she fired back!
-We're looking for exactly that, come in and audition for the television soap opera Neighbours.
+With agent encouragement at the time and as Robbie recalled on The Graham Norton Show, she called FremantleMedia on a daily basis.
+"One day, I got put through by accident to the casting director for Neighbours," and she said, "I'm in town working on something."
+The casting director asked how old she was, and she responded "seventeen".
+She was told, "We're looking for exactly that, come in and audition" for the television soap opera Neighbours.
 In June 2008, she began playing Donna Freedman, a role that was meant to be a guest character, but Robbie was promoted to the regular cast after she made her debut.
 In her three-year stint on the soap, she received two Logie Award nominations.

 Shortly after arriving in America, Robbie landed the role of Laura Cameron, a newly trained flight attendant in the period drama series Pan Am (2011).
 The series premiered to high ratings and positive reviews but was cancelled after one season due to falling ratings.